reshamas/reshamas.github.io/_posts/2020-06-18-the-hidden-depth-of-pyladies.md

 </p>

 ## Background
-[PyLadies](https://www.pyladies.com/) is a global group created to involve more women in the Python open-source community.
+[PyLadies](https://www.pyladies.com/) is a global group that was created to involve more women in the Python open-source community.
 PyLadies was founded in 2011, with the first chapter being established in Los Angeles in April of that year.
 There is more background available in the [PyLadies Wikipedia page](https://en.wikipedia.org/wiki/PyLadies).

 The last [Overview of PyLadies Chapters](https://prith13.github.io/posts/2018/11/pyladies-overview/) was published on November 24, 2018.